bigbigmo/Ansible/README.md

 Create playbook for automation your environment

+# To start playbook move playbook file in root directory and use "ansible-playbook playbook1.yml" command

 PLAYBOOK-1.
 This play book use for install and start Apache Web Server with any web site.